Joam Mattheus Adami: Missionary Work in Japan and Exile to Macau

-In 1604, at the age of 28, Adami sailed from Macau to Japan on a junk and began learning Japanese on the island of Kyusyu in Omura.
+In 1604, at the age of 28, Adami sailed from Macau to Japan on a junk and began learning Japanese on the island of Kyushu in Omura.
 He wrote an examination to gain a degree in theology in Japan on 23 September 1604, but was thrown out of Omura with other priests the same year.
 Adami took refuge in Bungotakada Church in Oita.
 In 1607, he became the chief priest of the rectory of Yanagawa in Chikugo Province, where he engaged in missionary work for seven years with Joam Yama, a monk.
 His Japanese language abilities improved.
 After the Edo government proclaimed the Anti-Christian Edicts in 1612, Adami was deported to Macau in November 1614.
 Yama was also exiled to Macau.

 Return to Japan

-Adami return to Amakusa in Kyushu, Japan, in July 1618, with several Japanese monks and remained in Oyano (now Kami-Amakusa) until 1619.
+Adami returned to Amakusa in Kyushu, Japan, in July 1618, with several Japanese monks and remained in Oyano (now Kami-Amakusa) until 1619.
 However, persecution in Kyushu had become so severe that he went to Oshu in 1620, the northeastern part of Honshu (Japan’s main island), where he engaged in missionary work with Yama.
 Adami lived at the seminary of Inawashiro, near Wakamatsu, the capital of Aizu in Oshu.
 Inawashiro was ruled by Echigo (Sadatoshi) Oka, a zealous Christian hailing from Kyushu who had been a servant of Leo Ujisato Gamo, a Christian feudal load in Aizu.
 Pope Paul V sent a statement of encouragement to the Christians in Japan that reached Aizu the same year.
-Seventeen Christian leaders in Oshu including Paul Chozaemon Shibayama, Joam Kiuemon Omori, Syusui Nakamaki, and Sandaiyu Sakamoto sent a letter of thanks to the Pope in 1621.
+Seventeen Christian leaders in Oshu, including Paul Chozaemon Shibayama, Joam Kiuemon Omori, Syusui Nakamaki, and Sandaiyu Sakamoto, sent a letter of thanks to the Pope in 1621.